4ra1n/code-encryptor/doc/README.md

 - The original article's code was only at a demo level, making it difficult for users to test and use directly.
 - The original article did not include specific encryption algorithms; it only involved simple operations and needed enhancement.
 - The original article's code had some bugs and room for optimization.
+- Use some magic that hackers can not dump any byte code.

 The current encryption and decryption algorithm includes: